quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/Materials-Science-and-Engineering-An-Introduction/msei_part07_3.12_Close-Pack.md

 :p What are the reflection rules for Body-Centered Cubic (BCC) crystal structures?
 ??x
-The reflections present in BCC crystals occur when \(h + k + l\) is an even integer.
+The reflections present in BCC crystals occur when $h + k + l$ is an even integer.
 This means that planes with indices such as 110, 200, 211, 220, 310, and 222 are the first six planes for which reflections will be observed.

 ```java
 // Pseudocode to determine if a reflection is present in BCC structure